GfSE/SAF-Specification/using-saf/maturity.md

 additionally:
 * Conceptual Model complete and integrated in specification model
 * Viewpoint specification complete and integrated in specification model
-* example available in specification model
+* example available and validating the viewpoint